Annotation Configuration

 // Constructors, getters, and setters...}

 In this example, the myCustomField field will use the VARCHAR JDBC type for database operations.
-This way, even if MyCustomType is a custom type, it will be converted to VARCHAR when stored in the database.
+This way, even though MyCustomType is a custom type, it will be converted to VARCHAR type when stored in the database.

-Note that the jdbcType property only needs to be set in specific cases, such as when there is ambiguous mapping between Java types and database types.
-In most cases, MyBatis-Plus can handle type mapping automatically, so explicitly setting jdbcType is unnecessary.
-Additionally, the jdbcType property only affects the SQL statements generated by MyBatis-Plus and does not impact other frameworks or manually written SQL statements.
+Note that the jdbcType property only needs to be set in specific cases, such as when there’s ambiguous mapping between Java types and database types.
+In most cases, MyBatis-Plus can automatically handle type mapping, so you don’t need to explicitly set jdbcType.
+Additionally, the jdbcType property only affects SQL statements generated by MyBatis-Plus and doesn’t impact other frameworks or manually written SQL statements.

 typeHandler